 I love to read and write, and I think part of my job as a tutor is to help students enjoy their work.
 While I was an honors student at Vassar College, I never received less than an "A" on any essay I wrote, and was awarded Vassar's J. Howard Howson Prize for my senior thesis in comparative religion.
 My approach to teaching writing covers composition, essay structure, grammar, vocabulary and style, and is designed to give students a set of steps that they can eventually use on their own in writing essays.
 I believe that reading great writing is essential to learning to write well.
 I can also help students improve their research skills, navigating library resources both online and in the stacks.

 I come from a family of scholars and educators, so teaching is a natural passion for me.
 My father was a sociology professor, and my grandfather and great-grandfather both philosophy professors.
 During the school year, I teach drawing and design in the BFA program at New Hampshire Institute of Art, and have also taught in the art departments at The University of New Hampshire and American University in Washington, D.C.
 My experience also includes two years in France teaching ESL to public elementary school students.
 I speak French at an intermediate level, and can tutor in French conversation, reading and writing.
-While studying in the post-baccalaureate art program at Brandeis University, I worked for one year as an ESL tutor with private students in Boston.
+I have worked for three years as an ESL tutor with private students in Boston and Washington, D.C.
 At Vassar I also studied psychology, philosophy, art history, classics, education, folklore, anthropology and dance, all of which inform my work as an artist and educator.
 I earned my MFA in painting from American University where my coursework included art history and art theory; during my graduate studies I was awarded a Mellon Foundation grant and a travel prize for research in Spain.

 I also offer lessons in drawing and painting, art appreciation, and cooking.